 “Since Freedom House began in 1974, we have been driven to meet the ever-changing needs of individuals with substance use disorders and mental illness.
 This determination has allowed us to grow from a single halfway house and social setting detox center to a comprehensive behavioral healthcare provider.
 Freedom House now meets the needs of thousands of children and adults.
 Our dedication to providing the highest level of compassionate, patient-focused care has been our guiding principle.
 This next step with Insight will create a stronger network and help more people along the path of transformational recovery,” says Patricia “Trish” Hussey, Executive Director of Freedom House.

 After serving North Carolinians for 35 years in behavioral health, 24 of which were at Freedom House Recovery Center, Hussey will retire in 2018.
-In the interim she will work closely with Jeff Matkins, who will be Chief Executive of the merged organizations.
+In the interim she will work closely with Jeff Matkins, Chief Executive of both organizations.

 Matkins echoes Hussey’s sentiments saying, “Our partnership is committed to the communities that we serve.
 Together, we will continue to offer high quality care.
 Trish’s dedication has set an outstanding example for more than three decades, and we will continuously strive to build on such an excellent foundation.”